zhhhhhhhy/MASArena/mas_arena/failure/README.md

 # Failure Attribution Module

 This module provides automated failure attribution capabilities for analyzing multi-agent system responses and identifying failure causes.
+The module has been migrated and adapted from the original `Automated_FA` implementation to work with the new data format and integrated with the MAS Arena benchmark system.

 ## Overview